 There are, of course, plenty of other resources for meeting people.
 Total Zagreb has a good overview for finding expat groups and events online.

 A simple Facebook search for expat groups by city or region in Croatia will give you several options.
-Special mention to the Expats meets Split Facebook page, which is very active and welcoming.
+Special mention to the Expats meets Split and Expats in Zagreb Official Facebook pages, which are very active and welcoming.
 There are several regular contributors who selflessly give free advice and help to newcomers.